noooorfatima/fetch-project/README.md

    ```
     docker run -p 8080:8080 receipt-processor
    ```
+You should see something like 'Tomcat initialized with port 8080' which indicates that the application has started.

 4. Test the API:
    Use Postman or any HTTP client to test the API: